-One of the most recurring questions we’re asked by entrepreneurs from all around the world is if creating a company in Estonia is a suitable solution for their businesses:
+One of the most recurring questions we’re asked by entrepreneurs is this one:

-Hello!
-I’m Alice, and my business does … I’m thinking about starting a business in Estonia.
-Is it feasible?
+I’m thinking about starting a company in Estonia.
 Is it the best solution for my business?

 As you know, there are many different types of businesses.
-From online shops to restaurants, from Yoga schools to micro-businesses led by one person who works in web development, design, online marketing…
+From online shops to restaurants, from Yoga schools to micro-businesses led by one person who works in web development, design, and online marketing…

 Table of contents

 - What is the e-Residency program and who is it for

 - Estonia is not a good option for you in these cases

 - Estonia is a great option in these cases

 What is the e-Residency program and who is it for